 Not all states have the same traffic violations.
 Here are some statistics about state-to-state differences.
-Look up information about your state here.
+You can look up information about your state.

 Texas drivers are nearly 50% more likely to receive a ticket for a speed contest than regular speeding.

 New York drivers receive about 30% more illegal U-turn tickets than the national average.

 Massachusetts drivers are charged with failing to stop more often than drunk driving.

 The top traffic tickets in California are minor accidents and speed contests.
 California drivers also receive 120% more tickets for speeding over 100 mph than the rest of the nation.